AllenInstitute/ITCXOP2/Readme.md

 ## Running requirements
 Minimum Igor Pro versions are 6.3 for 32bit and 7.0 for 64bit.

+## Windows 10

+Out of the box the ITCXOP2 does only run in the 32bit version on Windows 10.
+The reason is that there seems to be an issue in the combination of the ITCMM.DLL (the vendor library which the ITCXOP2 uses) and a security feature called `ASLR` which is enabled by default starting with Windows 10.

+Luckily by disabling ASLR for Igor Pro the ITCXOP2 works again.

+Steps:
+- Right-click "tools\\Disable-ASLR-for-IP7-and-8.ps1" and choose "Run" and choose yes when asked for administrative permissions.
+- Restart Igor Pro

 ## Compilation instructions

 Required additional software: